 It’s common for Vietnamese to make daily trips to a neighborhood food market to gather what they need for the day’s fare.
 The markets are loud, chaotic and absolutely fascinating — a tightly packed maze of sellers and makeshift restaurant stalls with bins of fish and poultry, tropical produce, multicolored rices, sauces, noodles and much more.
 Children will be entranced, if possibly a bit squeamish about the live seafood and exotic meats.
 Most cooks will agree upon the menu with you in advance so that you’re comfortable with what you will be making and tasting, i.e. you can choose one or more dishes to accommodate pickier travelers and the rest for adventurous eaters.

 TIP: Culinary classes are a dime a dozen, but finding one that’s truly geared toward families takes a little effort.
 Our Family Travel Advisor team maintains a short list of vetted partners who fit the bill, offered as part of our vacation planning service.
 If a cooking class isn’t your thing, consider taking a food tour with one of our kid-friendly guides, who can recommend the best street food options.
 Regardless of how you structure it, Vietnamese food is not to be missed.

 The famous Cu Chi Tunnels, about an hour and a half by car from central Ho Chi Minh City, are a feat of wartime ingenuity.
-During the American War (as it’s known here), Viet Cong guerrillas dug this 75-mile network of subterranean passages as a bomb shelter, a way to transport supplies in secret, a place to store guns and ammunition, and planning headquarters for major operations like the Tet Offensive.
+During the American War (as the Vietnam War is known here), Viet Cong guerrillas dug this 75-mile network of subterranean passages as a bomb shelter, a way to transport supplies in secret, a place to store guns and ammunition, and planning headquarters for major operations like the Tet Offensive.
 So comprehensive was the tunnel system that it included schools, hospitals and living quarters complete with kitchens.

 There’s lots to explore onsite, including military vehicles, displays of Viet Cong uniforms and weaponry, and samples of the foods on which the guerrillas lived, but the tunnels themselves are the highlight.
 Small, removable panels carefully covered with leaves mask entrance and exit holes (guides will demonstrate), and you can examine the types of crude booby traps used to fend off enemy soldiers.
 There are also a couple of tunnel sections that visitors can enter and crawl through; skip this part if you’re claustrophobic.